rust-lang/reference/src/patterns.md

     // `end` is a slice of everything but the first element, which must be "a".
     ["a", end @ ..] => println!("ends with: {:?}", end),

-    // 'whole' is the entire slice and `last` the the final element whole @ [.., last] => println!("the last element of {:?} is {}", whole, last)
+    // 'whole' is the entire slice and `last` is the final element whole @ [.., last] => println!("the last element of {:?} is {}", whole, last)

     rest => println!("{:?}", rest),